dfyockey/lwnws/README.md

 ## Description

-**lwnws** retrieves the latest weather conditions at the U.S. National Weather Service observation station closest to a location specified by a given latitude and longitude.
+**lwnws** determines the latest weather conditions at the U.S. National Weather Service observation station closest to a location specified by a given latitude and longitude.
 The weather conditions are based on data provided by the NWS public API.
 The output is formatted and printed to